S-MORA/blog_platform/README.md

 ----
 ## How To Use
 Users can see latest posts on the home page or tag specific posts without logging in.

+If you hover over a post, the posts overlay color is determined by its tag.

 Demo Login:
 ----